 Commencement for the Class of 2018 will be held at the University of Akron.

-Congratulations to Kate Weatherholt, shown third from the right with the Berger family.
+Congratulations to Molly Smeal, shown second from the right with the Berger family.
 The Berger Award is given every year to an outstanding Third Year student, in memory of Dr. Kenneth Burger, a professor at Kent State University and the founder of the Berger Hearing Aid Museum.